-The accounting policies that are "critical," or the most important, to understand our financial condition and results of operations and that require management to make the most difficult judgments are described in our 2016 Annual Report on Form 10-K. There have been no material changes in our critical accounting policies during the six months ended June 30, 2017.
 New accounting rules and disclosure requirements can significantly impact our reported results and the comparability of financial statements.
 Accounting pronouncements which have been issued but are not yet effective for our financial statements are disclosed in Note A to our consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 The Financial Accounting Standards Board (the "FASB") issued an accounting pronouncement related to revenue recognition (ASC Topic 606), which amends the guidance in former ASC Topic 605, Revenue Recognition.
 The new standard provides a single comprehensive revenue recognition model for all contracts with customers and contains principles to apply to determine the measurement of revenue and timing of when it is recognized.
 The standard is effective for us on January 1, 2018.
-We are currently in the process of contract review and documentation in preparation for adopting the revenue recognition standard.
-We plan to adopt this standard using the modified retrospective approach, which requires the effects of adoption to be reflected in beginning retained earnings, and we do not expect a significant impact on our consolidated financial statements.
+While we continue to assess some elements of the standard, we are in the process of finalizing review of customer contracts and system requirements in preparation for adopting the revenue recognition standard.
+We plan to adopt this standard on the modified retrospective basis, which requires the effects of adoption to be reflected in beginning retained earnings, and we do not expect a significant impact on our consolidated financial statements; however, there are expected to be additional disclosures regarding disaggregated revenue, contract assets and liabilities, and performance obligations, and judgements will used in applying the disclosure requirement.
+It is anticipated that upon adoption of the standard, revenue recognition for the Asset-Based and FleetNet segments will not change.
+However, revenue for the ArcBest segment will be recognized on a relative-transit-time basis instead of the current recognition method at final delivery.
+Due to relatively short transit times of the ArcBest segment, the financial impact at any periodend is not expected to be significant.